Skip to content

 The station orbits at approximately 410–420 km with an inclination of 51.64°, completing one orbit every 92 minutes at 7.66 km/s.
 The crew experiences 16 sunrises and sunsets every day.
 The ISS is the third-brightest object in the night sky, reaching magnitude −3 to −5 during favourable passes.
 You can also track Starlink satellites and other bright objects with Orbital Radar.

 Its inclination means the ISS passes over roughly 90% of Earth's population.
 Most people can see it several times per week with the naked eye under the right conditions.
 For tips, see our guide on how to see the ISS tonight, or learn how to photograph it.
+You can identify the ISS and other moving lights in the night sky with our sky identification tool.

 Frequently Asked Questions